This post may contain affiliate links.

 South Carolina

 South Carolina ranked in the top five states for book bans in 2022, with a 90% increase in challenges against books in schools and libraries.
-Communities have raised alarms over titles that explore themes of diversity and social justice, leading to demands for their removal from school curriculums.
+Communities have raised alarms over titles that explore themes of diversity and social justice, leading to demands for their removal from school curricula.

 Georgia